 NAME is the operational VATD used by the London VAAC.
 It is a Lagrangian particle dispersion model originally developed in response to the 1986 Chernoybl disaster.
 Particles, each representing a mass of volcanic ash, are released from a source (Jones et al., 2007).
-The particles are passively advected by 3D wind fields provided by, in this case, the UK Met Office global NWP model analysis updated every 6 hours and forecast fields updated every 3 hours.
+The particles are passively advected by 3-D wind fields provided by, in this case, the UK Met Office global NWP model analysis updated every 6h and forecast fields updated every 3h.
 The effect of turbulence is represented by stochastic perturbations to the particle trajectories based on semi-empirical turbulence profiles.
-NAME also includes parameterisations of sedimentation, dry deposition and wet deposition (Witham et al., 2012).
-The ash concentrations are calculated by summing the mass of particles in the model grid boxes and over 1 hour.
-In this study the model grid boxes are 0.375° latitude by 0.5625° longitude (approximately 40 km x 40 km).
+NAME also includes parameterizations of sedimentation, dry deposition and wet deposition (Witham et al., 2012).
+The ash concentrations are calculated by summing the mass of particles in the model grid boxes and over 1 h.
+In this study the model grid boxes are 0.375° latitude by 0.5625° longitude (approximately $40 \text{ km} \times 40 \text{ km}$).

 To predict the transport and dispersion of ash, information about the volcanic eruption is required.
-These are known as eruption source parameters (ESPs) and include plume rise height, mass eruption rate, vertical profile of the plume, particle density and particle size distribution.
-In the simulations presented in this paper the plume height is based on observations by the Icelandic Meteorological Office's C-band radar (Arason et al., 2011) located at Keflavík International Airport.Note that the height of the plume varies over the time of the simulation presented here.
+These are known as eruption source parameters (ESPs) and include plume rise height, mass eruption rate, vertical profile of the plume, particle density, and particle size distribution.
+In the simulations presented in this paper the plume height is based on observations by the Icelandic Meteorological Office's C-band radar (Arason et al., 2011) located at Keflavík International Airport.
+Note that the height of the plume varies over the time of the simulation presented here.
 It is assumed that the ash was distributed uniformly throughout the height of the plume.
 The mass eruption rate is given by an empirical relationship based on the plume height given by Mastin et al. (2009).
-The ash density is assumed to be $2500~kg~m^{-3}$ and the particles are assumed to have a diameter of 1-3 μ m.
+The ash density is assumed to be 2500 kg m^{-3} and the particles are assumed to have a diameter of $1-3 \,\mu\text{m}$.
 The choice of model parameters used here are similar to those used in Grant et al. (2012) but the technique presented here could be applied to any VATD simulation.
-The simulations presented in this study have a start time of 0600 UTC on 1 May 2010.
+The simulations presented in this study have a start time of 06:00 UTC on 1 May 2010.

-3 SEVIRI Satellite Observations
+3 SEVIRI Satellite observations

-The Spinning Enhanced Visible and Infrared Imager (SEVIRI) is mounted on the geosynchronous Meteosat Second Generation (MSG) satellite.
-It has 12 spectral channels and provides high temporal (15 minute) and spatial (3km resolution at the equator) observations.
+The Spinning Enhanced Visible and Infrared Imager (SE-VIRI) is mounted on the geosynchronous Meteosat Second Generation (MSG) satellite.
+It has 12 spectral channels and provides high temporal (15 min) and spatial (3 km resolution at the equator) observations.
 The high temporal and spatial resolution makes these observations ideally suited to evaluating the transport of volcanic ash following an eruption.